Butterworth Outer Ring Road

-Butterworth Outer Ring Road (BORR) (Malay: Lebuhraya Lingkaran Luar Butterworth) is a coastal expressway located in Butterworth, Penang, Malaysia.
+Butterworth Outer Ring Road (BORR) (Lebuhraya Lingkaran Luar Butterworth) is a coastal expressway located in Butterworth, Penang, Malaysia.
 This 14 km expressway connects Sungai Dua in the north until Perai in the south.

 Route background

-The zeroeth kilometre of the expressway is located at Sungai Dua Interchange.
+The zeroth kilometre of the expressway is located at Sungai Dua Interchange.
 Ships can be seen near Bagan Ajam Rest Area.
 The Penang Megamall is located at the end of the highway.
 It is a six-lane line and it is also the connecting highway to Federal Route 1, from which north bound traffic will bring travelers to Alor Setar and beyond while motorists travelling south can head to Ipoh and beyond.

 History

 Construction began in 2003 and work was completed in 2006.
 The expressway was open to motorists in January 2007.
 As Sungai Nyior residents protested against high toll rate in February 2007, the Sungai Nyior toll booth collection was postponed by the Ministry of Works.

 This highway is built to reduce the heavy traffic on the Sungai Dua–Juru NSE in the rushing hours and the holiday seasons.
 Nowadays, it is also used by residents in the Raja Uda area to head to Perai and the Megamall Pinang.

 The people of Raja Uda area can also travel on the highway to head to the Sunway Carnival Mall.

-With just one toll payment, this highway will bring motorists from both the south and the north to the ferry terminal for onward faster and cheaper ferry-crossing to Penang since the Penang Bridge faces heavy traffic congestion.
+The highway will bring motorists from both the south and the north to the ferry terminal for faster and cheaper ferry-crossing to Penang bypassing the Penang Bridge congestion.